Massacre at Mountain Meadows: Awards and Praise

 Pulitzer Prize-winning author, Daniel Walker Howe, said the book was:

 A vivid, gripping narrative of one of the most notorious mass murders in all American history, and a model for how historians should do their work.
 This account of a long-controversial horror is scrupulously researched, enriched with contemporary illustrations, and informed by the lessons of more recent atrocities.

 In September 2009 the Journal of American History wrote:

 Massacre at Mountain Meadows is arguably the most professional, transparent account of a controversial event in Mormon history produced under church auspices.
 The deftly and tightly written story is constructed like a Greek tragedy, the timeline contracting as the narrative expands in detail─breaking at the climax.

 In June 2009 Reviews in American History wrote:

 A fascinating study about one of the most controversial events of western history ...
 When confronted with disputed or contradictory evidence, the authors deal with it judiciously and fairly.
 The thoroughness of their research is most impressive ...
 Massacre is a significant contribution.
 It is carefully researched, objective in viewpoint, well organized, and clearly written.

 Sequel

 Massacre at Mountain Meadows tells the story of the massacre, but not its aftermath, impact, media reaction, coverup, or punishment.
 The authors concluded "that too much information existed for a single book", and that the second half of the story would be written in a future volume.
 Richard E. Turley Jr. has signed a contract with Oxford University Press to publish the second volume; as of April 2010 this sequel was tentatively titled After the Massacre.
-The volume is set to be released in May 2023 as Vengeance Is Mine: The Mountain Meadows Massacre and Its Aftermath.
+The volume was released in April 2023 as Vengeance Is Mine: The Mountain Meadows Massacre and Its Aftermath.